Dwarf Chestnut, American Chinquapin (Castanea pumila) from seed.

 Two months later, one of them broke surface, and as of beginning of February none of the other four have showed any sign of life.

 From experience sometimes plants can surprise you and spring to life later on, so I will leave the remaining seedlings in their pots for a few months more.
 If none of the last four don’t show any sign of life after our last frost day this spring I will just put them in the ground in an area I have designated for random stuff like this.

 If I’m only left with one of these dwarven chestnut trees, then I absolutely will try to find more of them.
-My thought being that I don’t know if this will thrive where I live so having a several plants with variation of the genetic material available should be a sound idea.
+My thought being that I don’t know if this will thrive where I live so having several plants with variations of the genetic material available should be a sound idea.